JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 If tests are hard to write we usually think of them as something painful and start to neglect them.
-If we avoid or delay writing tests the application will eventually start to become unreliable, where we are afraid to make any changes because other part of the app might break in some bizarre way.
+Avoiding or delaying writing tests leads to the situation where application cannot be trusted anymore.
+We then become afraid of making any changes because other part of the app might break in some bizarre way.

 It shouldn't be this way.
 Test should be easy and fun to write.
 After all